Consistency of Maximum Likelihood for Continuous-Space Network Models I: Proofs

 We fix the latent space as $(\ContinuousSpace, \linkfnseq)$.
 For brevity, define

 As usual with binary observations, we can rewrite (\ref{eqn:likelihood.function}) so that the sum is taken over all pairs of distinct $(p,q)$ and then replace each summand by $\log{(1-\linkfn(\Metric{x_p}{x_q}))}+G_{pq}\lambda_n(x_p,x_q)$.
 This brings out that the only data-dependent (and hence random) part of $\Loglike$ is linear in the entries of the adjacency matrix, and in the logit transform of the link-probability function.
-Moreover, we rescale the summands of the log-likelihood function so as not to change the global maximum but change convergence properties as $n\ra\infty$.
-We call our rescaled function the \textit{normalized log-likelihood function}, formally defined by
+As usual, when there is no ambiguity about the graph $G$ providing the data, we will suppress that as an argument, writing $\Loglike(x_{1:n})$.
+We write the class of log-likelihood functions as $\LikeFnClass$.